 Our cub scout pack and boy scout troop are going to be in the Christmas parade together this year.
 The theme for it is "Christmas in Dixie".
 Does anyone have any ideas for our float?
 These boys range from 7 years to 16 years old.
 I was thinking pine trees and snow, but I can't come up with anything to go with it.
 Please help.

 Pine trees, a little snow, and an old style tent. a small camp fire lain with red and yellow lights.
 Use cardboard for the dirt ground.
-Make some rocks out of cardboard and have a holiday camp ground.
-Good luck.

 My son is in the Cub Scouts and this year's Christmas float has the theme "Go Green".
 Any ideas?
 The kids are going to be doing most of the work.